jessfraz/docker-presentation/README.md

 **`TODO`**: talk about caching and how its awesome

 ### `docker build`
 To build the base images, we are going to use the [`docker build`](http://docs.docker.io/en/latest/reference/commandline/cli/#build) command.
+[More info](http://docs.docker.io/en/latest/reference/commandline/cli/#build)

 Options we are using:
 - **`--rm`**: Remove intermediate containers after a successful build